Cores13/Cores13/README.md

-<h3 align="center">Explore my expertise in software development to turn your ideas into reality.
-Contact me to collaborate on your next project today.</h3>
+## <center>Explore my expertise in software development to turn your ideas into reality.
+Contact me to collaborate on your next project today.</center>

 - 👨‍💻 Everything about me is available at [my portfolio website](https://cores13.github.io)